Nitrogen Gas Distribution Diagram

 The Ultra-Nitro Flow system offers a highly efficient and economical design.

 In cases where the Nitro-Save® is running when the doors are open, a positive pressure of nitrogen flow extends throughout the desiccator plenum wall to all compartments and exits through the open door(s).
 This precludes any higher humidity room air back fill into the desiccator.

 The desiccator cabinet and room atmospheric pressures are similar when the pre-set RH% settings have been achieved.
-When the doors are opened, air movement between the compartments and the room is slight during the brief time frame of exposure with minimal RH% level increase in the desiccator.
+Air movement between the compartments and the room is slight when the doors are opened.
+During the brief time frame of exposure, there is minimal RH% level increase in the desiccator.

 Clean rooms generally operate in a 45-55% RH range and this would represent the highest increase condition possible inside an open desiccator compartment.